Mrh-Script/DSA/README.md

 Here the practiced codes of DSA (Data Structure and Algorithms).

 1. Prime Number (2 ways)
+2. All Primes ( 2 to N)
-2. Factorial
+3. Factorial
-3. Armstrong Number
+4. Armstrong Number
-4. Fibonacci Series
+5. Fibonacci Series